lsst-dm/dmtn-234/index.rst

 Administrators with a token having ``admin:userinfo`` scope can request user information about arbitrary users without having a token for that user.
 These APIs only work for deployments that use LDAP as the source for user information and are not implemented on deployments that use GitHub.

+Administrators with a token having ``admin:oidc`` scope can register new OpenID Connect clients as discussed in :ref:`openid-connect`.

 References
 ==========